chris-martin/bricks/in/posts/2017-02-20-water-monoids/post.md

     deriving (Eq, Monoid, Ord, Semigroup, Subtraction)
 ```

-We'll need to multiply a `Width` by a `Height` to get an `Area`.
+We’ll need to multiply a `Width` by a `Height` to get an `Area`.
 Here we run
-into another limitation of `Num`: It assume we're only multiplying values of the
+into another limitation of `Num`: It assume we’re only multiplying values of the
 same type.

 ```haskell
 (*) :: Num a => a -> a -> a
 ```

-So again let's ignore the standard math and invent our own.
+So again let’s ignore the standard math and invent our own.
 Since this
 hetereogeneous multiplication involves more than one type, we need the language
 extension that allows multi-parameter type classes.